AnonymousBiology/logistic_growth/README.md

 ```
 6.00e+10
 ```
-The exponential model therefore predicts a significantly higher population size at t = 4980 than the logostic model (4.370846e+24 is much larger than 6.00e+10), as the growth is never limited by resources to remain at a fixed carrying capacity.
-If there were a greater abundance of resources to support a higher carrying capacity, there would be less discrepency between the logistic and exponential models.
+The exponential model therefore predicts a significantly higher population size at t = 4980 than the logistic model (4.370846e+24 is much larger than 6.00e+10), as the growth is never limited by resources to remain at a fixed carrying capacity.
+If there were a greater abundance of resources to support a higher carrying capacity, there would be less discrepancy between the logistic and exponential models.

 ## Question 3